 pan depth – the amount of attenuation applied to a track when it is panned dead center in order to make the level sound the same as it would be if the track were panned hard left or hard right.
 Various DAWs use different pan depths, and in some DAWs, the pan depth can be adjusted between 1 and 6 dB.
 See pan law

-panel absorber – a framed resonant absorber consisting of a front surface with a space of 2 to 6 inches in depth, designed to be hung on the wall to absorb low frequencies.
+panel absorber – a framed absorber consisting of a surface in front of a space of 2 to 6 inches in depth, designed to be hung on the wall to absorb low frequencies.
 If the front surface is made of a material such as plywood, it is called a diaphragmatic absorber.
 If the frame is covered by a thin material such as plastic, it is called a membrane absorber.
-If the surface has holes in it, like pegboard, it is a perforated panel, but these panels do not appear to work as well as a diaphragmatic absorbers.
+If the surface has holes in it, like pegboard, it is a perforated panel absorber, but these panels do not appear to work as well as a diaphragmatic absorbers.
 Because the front panel sometimes acts as a reflector, the front is sometimes curved or angled.
 The frequency absorbed depends on the thickness of the panel.
 Using 4 x 8-foot plywood on a 2 x 4 frame (3.5" deep), the absorption peak for ⅛" plywood is 150 Hz, for ¼" plywood is 110 Hz, and for ⅜" plywood is 87 Hz.
 Formulas are available for calculating the frequency.
 The inside cavities are sometimes filled with sound-absorbant material, such as fiberglass or mineral wool, but they must have at least ¼ inch of air to be effective.
 Filling cavity tends to lower the frequency and increase the amount of absorption.
 Also called a pressure absorber because it acts on sound pressure.
 See also porous absorber, resonant absorber, and acoustic treatment.

 panic button – a MIDI control that simultaneously sends All Notes Off and Reset All Controllers commands to a MIDI system.